ethanpang5/user-monitoring/README.md

 - save all of the csv's and send them to Nick by sunday afternoon

 ### Completed Tasks [in order of recency]:
+- [high] ask Nick to create csv’s for the people in each task instead of xlsx going forward
 - [high] functions to extract csv's from the repo and preprocess to make it usable by Jay's algorithm. uncompress all files from .gz to .csv when we load them in from evidence_eric
 - [high] push the data hunts, iaa files, and schema files for all of the annotation modules to evidence_eric